-The Council of New Jersey Grantmakers cordially invites you to join staff and trustees representing grantmaking organizations across the state for a signature event for New Jersey’s philanthropic community.
+The Council of New Jersey Grantmakers cordially invited staff and trustees representing grantmaking organizations across the state for our signature event for New Jersey’s philanthropic community.

-This year our featured speaker will be Chancellor Nancy Cantor, Rutgers University – Newark.
+This year our featured speaker was Chancellor Nancy Cantor, Rutgers University – Newark.
 Dr. Cantor recently co-edited an inspiring collection of essays, Our Compelling Interests: The Value of Diversity for Democracy and a Prosperous Society.
 This thoughtful and transformative piece makes the case that our diverse culture is not only good for our country, but is essential and advantageous to a prosperous democratic nation.
-Chancellor Cantor’s keynote will help us unpack these concepts to discover the wisdom in these ideas and how our nation is indeed the better for it.
+Chancellor Cantor’s keynote helped us unpack these concepts to discover the wisdom in these ideas and how our nation is indeed the better for it.

-The “pre-meeting workshop” that we offer just prior to the lunch, will be just as compelling.
-We are bringing in the Alliance for Justice, the nation’s leading trainers in helping grantmakers understand the rules for advocacy work.
-We have a number of members asking us to provide this type of workshop as they explore how private and public foundations can support grantees’ advocacy efforts, and perhaps engage in advocacy themselves.
+The “pre-meeting workshop” that we offered just prior to the lunch, was just as compelling.
+We brought in the Alliance for Justice, the nation’s leading trainers in helping grantmakers understand the rules for advocacy work.
+We had a number of members asking us to provide this type of workshop as they explore how private and public foundations can support grantees’ advocacy efforts, and perhaps engage in advocacy themselves.

 10:00 a.m. to 11:30 a.m.
 Pre-Meeting Workshop: Foundations and Advocacy: Understand the Rules and Misconceptions